LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 }
 ```

-We're buffering files so the file upload system does not get abused with very large files like employees, customers... hackers.
+We're buffering files so the server does not get abused with very large files by employees, customers... hackers.

 ```csharp
 // Save the file to the server.